NoMan2000/udacity-full-stack/week-1-jun-17.md

 * Use Classes: Profanity Editor
 * Make Classes: Movie Website

 Things I will probably be adding:

+* Downloading of PyCharm Community Edition \(free and awesome\)
 * Discussion of Python 2 vs Python 3.
 * Installation of pyenv and a discussion of how to use it.
 * Discussion of unit tests \(just the intro\)